Healthy Homes Assessment Mangateretere

 Mangateretere Moisture Ingress & Drainage

-Keeping your rental property safe from moisture isn’t just about the inside of the building; you have to make sure there is somewhere for surface and ground water to go, and stop it from coming into the building.
-When it comes to moisture and damp it’s often not apparent that it could be a huge problem and cause the property to suffer and harming your tenant’s well-being.
+Making sure your rental property is protected from moisture isn’t just about the interior of the building it is also about the outside.
+You must ensure there is somewhere to allow surface, rain and ground water to go and stop it from coming inside.
+When it comes to moisture and damp it’s frequently what you don’t see that could become a major issue and end up causing damages to your investment and harming the tenant’s health.

-Properties that are rented must have effective drainage for the removal of rainwater, storm water, and groundwater, with an appropriate runoff or outfall.
-Making sure that water has a proper place to go, and that it doesn’t get sucked into buildings is a vital aspect of maintaining your property’s dry.
+Rental properties need to have effective drainage to get rid of rainwater, storm water, and ground water, which includes an appropriate outfall or runoff.
+Making sure that the water has a place to go and that it doesn’t get sucked into buildings is a vital aspect of maintaining your property’s dry.

-Alongside a drainage system to prevent the ingress of moisture, if your property has an enclosed space between the floor and surface, a ground moisture barrier must be installed if it is reasonably practicable to do so.
+In addition to an irrigation system to stop the ingress of moisture, if your rental is enclosed between floorboards and ground, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.

-The ground-moisture barrier generally an insulating sheet of polythene laid over the ground, to block any moisture in the ground from rising into the structure.
-It also helps to prevent any damage to your underfloor insulation.
+A ground moisture barrier is typically a sheet of polythene that is placed over the ground, in order to block any moisture in the ground from entering the property.
+It also helps prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection